 Holm, Bremner, and Vaysburd (1988) reported the results of carbonation measurements conducted on cores drilled from several concrete ships built during World War II.
 The ships were used as breakwaters for a ferry-boat dock in the Chesapeake Bay at Cape Charles, Virginia.
 They were constructed with carefully inspected high-quality concrete made with rotary kiln-produced fine and coarse expanded aggregates and a small volume of natural sand.
-High-cement contents were used to achieve compressive strengths in excess of 35 MPa (5,080 psi) at 28 days with a density of 1,730 kg/m (108 pcf) (McLaughlin 1944).
+High-cement contents were used to achieve compressive strengths in excess of 35 MPa (5,080 psi) at 28 days with a density of 1,730 kg/m3 (108 pcf) (McLaughlin 1944).
 Despite freezing and thawing in a marine environment, the hulls and superstructure concretes are in excellent condition after 5 decades of exposure.
-The only less-thansatisfactory performance was observed in some areas of the main decks.
-These areas experienced a delamination of the 20-mm (0.78-in.) concrete cover protecting four layers of large sized undeformed reinforcing bars spaced 100 mm (4 in.) on centers.
-In retrospect, this failure plane is understandable and would have been avoided by the use of modern prestressing procedures.
-Cover for hull reinforcing was specified at 22 mm (7/8 in.), with all other reinforcement protected by only 13 mm (1/2 in.).
+The only less-than-satisfactory performance was observed in some areas of the main decks.
+These